champsproject/ldds/paper/paper.md

 ## Relation to ongoing research projects

-Lagrangian descriptors form the basis of a number of past and present research projects [cite].
+Lagrangian descriptors form the basis of several past and present research projects [cite].
 The common theme of all these projects is the investigation of phase space structures that govern phase space transport in nonlinear dynamical systems.
 We have also co-authored an open-source book project using Jupyter book [@jupyterbook_2020] on the theory and applications of Lagrangian descriptors [@ldbook2020].
 This open-source package is the computational companion to that book.

 ## Acknowledgements